Observational Evidence for Primordial Black Holes: A Positivist Perspective: Lensing Evidence

-The reality of the MACHO detections has been challenged by similar microlensing experiments by the EROS~\cite{Tisserand:2006zx} and OGLE~\cite{Wyrzykowski:2011tr} collaborations.
+The microlensing rate measured by MACHO was not confirmed by the EROS~\cite{Tisserand:2006zx} and OGLE~\cite{Wyrzykowski:2011tr} collaborations.
 Comparison of the results of these three groups is complicated, as EROS and OGLE failed to observe the excess of microlensing events detected by MACHO.
-The results were also inconsistent, in the sense that no common detections were made, although there was considerable overlap of the observational programmes.
 The statistical incompatibility of the MACHO and EROS results has been the subject of extensive discussion~\cite{Tisserand:2006zx, Moniez:2010zt}.
-One of the most obvious differences between the MACHO and EROS experiments is the respective use of faint and bright star samples.
-Only 2 of the 17 MACHO microlensing candidates were bright enough to be included in the EROS Bright-Stars sample~\cite{Tisserand:2006zx}, which is consistent with the low detection rate for bright microlensing events in the EROS survey.
+One of the most obvious differences between the MACHO and EROS experiments was their respective use of faint and bright star samples.
+Only two of the $17$ MACHO microlensing candidates were bright enough to be included in the EROS Bright-Stars sample~\cite{Tisserand:2006zx} but these were not detected in the standard EROS analysis for well-understood reasons.
 Although there are advantages in the restriction of the EROS analysis to bright stars, it would have resulted in problems associated with the resolution of stellar discs.
 In this sense, the MACHO detections can be seen as a lower limit to the total population of compact bodies.